tuantla80/Data-Science-on-the-AWS/README.md

       - ML prediction is the payout (outcome of the game)
      - Using SHAP framework: can get local (how an individual feature contribute to final outcome) and global explanations (how data in its entirely contributes to the final outcome from ML model)
      - SHAP can guarantee consistency and local accuracy
      - But SHAP can be very time consuming
+ - Built-in algos
+  - Classification: XGBoost, k-NN
+  - Regression: Linear Learner, XGBoost
+  - Time-series forcasting: DeepAR Forecasting